Last Updated: May 16, 2023, by: Rob Parsell

 As noted above, we’re discussing two products, one a subset of the other:

-Floor leveling compound is any mix used to fill low areas and imperfections or add as a topcoat to existing flooring.
+Floor-leveling compound is any mix used to fill low areas and imperfections or add as a topcoat to existing flooring.
 Unless the product is labeled as self-leveling, it will need to be worked with tools as outlined above.
-Consider these pros and cons of floor leveling compound that must be finished with tools:
+Consider these pros and cons of a leveling compound that must be finished with tools:

 - Pro: It is superior to self leveling compound for use as a smooth, acid-stained or stamped finish layer, and can be used as underlayment too

 - Con: Having to finish the concrete requires more skill and tools, so is less attractive as a DIY material

 Self leveling floor compound is much easier to use because it does not require tooling when installed as underlayment and only minor tooling when it is the finished floor.
 This material is also commonly called self leveling concrete and self leveling underlayment.

 - Pros: Ease of use as a DIY underlayment, and it is a better product for covering radiant heat tubing

 - Cons: The surface won’t be as smooth and crisp as a finished concrete surface if not finished with tools